revodavid/azure-openai-lab/0 Setup.md

 ## Setup

-### Create Azure OpenAI Service resource in Azure Portal
+### Create an Azure OpenAI Service resource in Azure Portal

-1. Open the Microsoft Azure Portal at https://portal.azure.com and sign in to your Azure Subscription.
+1. Open the Microsoft Azure Portal at https://portal.azure.com and sign into your Azure Subscription.
 Make sure you are viewing the Home page of the Azure portal by clicking the hamburger menu in the top-left and selecting "Home".

 2. Click "+ Create a Resource"